castrors/curriculo/cv-en-US.md

 > `Mobile technologies and solutions`

 ---
-> **"** Programmer interessed in mobile solutions and werables.
+> **"** Programmer interessed in mobile solutions and wearables.
 I have one startup of finances control.
 I like to ride bike and listen to podcasts on my idle hours.

 ---